 Harvey felt like it was barely in the rearview mirror when the threat of another impending storm made the news.
 Hurricane Irma was in the Atlantic Ocean moving toward several Caribbean islands.
 Meanwhile, experts predicted some level of a direct hit on Florida.
 I had prepared my own pets and farm animals for hurricanes before, but this time I was on the other side of the country working at our PetSmart Charities headquarters in Arizona as the networks showed the size of Irma increasing every hour.
 Even the best planning gets called into question when one is struck with the realization that someone else might have to care for your pets during a disaster.

 Consider Natalia.
 She’s a 160 pound rescued Caucasian Ovcharka.
-Yes, that’s a dog (see right).
+Yes, that’s a dog (see below).
 Saved from a cruelty case in New Hampshire where a drug dealer was attempting to breed protective guard dogs.
 Natalia carries that 160 pounds with grace until a threat is imminent.
 When a threat is sensed, she goes into a hypervigilant mode where instinct from hundreds of years of breeding to guard territory and livestock in the Caucus mountains of Russia kicks in.
 Can you imagine a dog like this in a pet-friendly hurricane shelter where you hold your miniature dachshund on your lap and I try to manage mine on our cots that sit less than 18 inches apart?
 I can see your eyes getting wider as you consider the possibility.
 Not to worry, Natalia can’t go to those places and I know it.

 Your dog might be easy, small, well-behaved, or any number of positive things but during a crisis or when disaster hits, finding ways to manage each pet that we love becomes of great importance to us.
 That pet represents companionship, normalcy, and often, emotional relief during trying times.
 There aren’t many Natalia’s out there, but your pet might have special medication or special food or may have some other special behavioral considerations besides extreme protective instincts.
 If you need to leave your home, preparation means a great deal of comfort for your pet and invaluable peace-of-mind for you.

 As I faced the reality of trying to travel 2500 miles back to a state that wasn’t allowing flights in or out, my mind was playing through every option for my animals.
-The current predictions for Irma brought her as a Category 3 or 4 storm right over my Florida home where my husband, college-aged children and farm full of animals lay in wait.
+The current predictions for Irma brought her as a Category 3 or 4 storm right over my Florida home where my husband, college-aged children and a farm full of animals lay in wait.
 Being the resident animal-expert in our family, I was doing my best to convey over the phone where each veterinary vaccination record was kept, the extra crates, leashes and halters we owned, and the bins to transfer food into for evacuation.
 We are well-prepared owners but with three horses, two mini-donkeys, two giant breed dogs and cat (who I might add has personality comparable to the others combined), even we found ourselves scrambling.

 Your emotions will be the same: a sincere desire to make sure every member of your family will be safe throughout the entirety of the storm, evacuation, or relocation.
 You will be making decisions without time to consider your options and, with each passing moment, the options you can consider become more limited.
 Hotels that are pet-friendly become booked, your internet might not be working for research on pet-friendly shelters, or the lines of traffic moving out of your area will feel prohibitive at best, paralyzing at worst.
 All the while you are thinking, “Where did I put Fluffy’s vet records and cat carrier?”